itzAnubis/IEEE-Brain/00_Inbox/Deeplearning.md

 Description

-Deep Learning is a specialized subset of Machine Learning that uses multi-layered structure algorithms called Artificial Neural Networks ([[ANN]]).
+Deep Learning is testa specialized subset of Machine Learning that uses multi-layered structure algorithms called Artificial Neural Networks ([[ANN]]).

 Unlike traditional machine learning, which often requires manual feature extraction, Deep Learning automates this by learning hierarchical representations of data directly from raw input (like pixels in an image).